Testing for an air mattress leak

 If you have an inexpensive air mattress, and are more concerned about a good night's sleep than the life of the mattress, go ahead and submerge it in a lake.
 If the mattress does get contaminated with silt, it will still last awhile and get you through the camping trip.
 Keep the valve closed to prevent lake water from getting inside the air chamber.

-After the camping trip, consider disposing of the mattress, so that during storage it doesn't damage other camping equipment.
+After the camping trip, consider disposing of the mattress, so that it doesn't damage other camping equipment while being stored.

 Air mattresses and swimming pools